+Of course!
 If you work in an office that’s business casual, it’s perfectly acceptable to wear dress trousers with a French cuff shirt.
-We don’t, however, advise that you wear a French cuff shirt with jeans and no sport coat.
-It’s fine in a pinch, but leave the house with a sport coat on.
+Nevertheless, we advise that ensure that you wear a sport coat if you are also wearing jeans.
+It’s fine in a pinch, but cufflinks can look out of place with just a pair of jeans.

 Can I Wear French Cuffs Without A Tie?

 Absolutely!
 In fact, James Bond often does it when pursuing villains on rooftops and during motorbike chases!